 Federal PLUS Loans

+PLUS Loans are loans made to parents of dependent undergraduate students to help pay for educational expenses not covered by other financial aid.
 A creditworthy parent of a dependent undergraduate can apply for Federal PLUS loan.
 Federal PLUS loans are not based on demonstrated need and may be used to replace all or portions of the calculated family contribution for students who completed a FAFSA.
 The annual maximum for this loan depends on the cost of attendance and other financial aid received.